-The European Championship takes place this summer and Paddy Power has odds already on who will be making Southgate’s squad
+The European Championship takes place next summer and Paddy Power has odds already on who will be making Southgate’s squad

 Whenever an international tournament comes around, there is always much debate as to who should make the squad.
 Fan’s will argue over players from their club team being in over other players.

-Out of the squad of 23, you can probably pick 18 who you can guarantee will get picked.
-This leaves around five spaces for players who could make a surprise appearance.
+Out of the squad of 23, you can probably pick 15 who you can guarantee will get picked.
+This leaves around eight spaces for players who could make a surprise appearance.

-With there being ten games left of the Premier League season plus International friendlies, there is more than enough chances for players to break into the squad.
+With there being 30 Premier League games of this season left plus International friendlies, there is more than enough chances for players to break into the squad.
 On top of this, there is also a lot of chances for players to get injured and as the saying goes one man’s loss is another man’s gain.

 Aaron Wan-Bissaka (3/1)

 When you sign for Man United for £50 million, you expect an international call up to not be too far behind.
 However, this hasn’t been the case for Wan-Bissaka.
 Since joining United he still hasn’t been selected by Southgate despite being a fantastic defender.
 The starting right-back will be Alexander-Arnold who is exceptional at going forward.
 Wan-Bissaka though would be a good option in games when England are going to be up against it.
 When it comes to 1 vs 1 defending there aren’t many better in world football and surely this is a great asset to have when coming up against Sane, Mbappe etc.